Dancing Feet (song)

-"Dancing Feet" is a song by Norwegian record producer and DJ Kygo, featuring American band DNCE.
-It was released as a single through RCA Records on 25 February 2022.
-The production was handled by Kygo and David Stewart and the vocals were solely handled by DNCE's lead singer, Joe Jonas.
-The producers wrote the song alongside Rami Yacoub and Jess Agombar.
-It also serves as DNCE's comeback single since their return after a three-year-long hiatus that started after 2018 was over.
+"Dancing Feet" is a song by Norwegian record producer and DJ Kygo, featuring a guest appearance from American band DNCE.
+It was released on 25 February 2022 through RCA Records as the fourth single from Kygo's fourth studio album, Thrill of the Chase (2022).
+The production was handled by Kygo and David Stewart and the vocals were solely handled by DNCE's lead singer, Joe Jonas, and the producers wrote the song alongside Rami Yacoub and Jess Agombar.
+It also serves as DNCE's comeback single since their return after taking a three-year-long hiatus in 2019.

 Background and promotion

 Joe Jonas had been teasing "Dancing Feet" on the video-sharing app TikTok for several weeks prior to its release, with several video teasers and videos with the song in the background, starting in mid-January 2022.

 On 7 February 2022, DNCE announced their return as a band after a hiatus that lasted about three years since 2018 ended, and Jonas was interviewed by Rolling Stone on the same day, in which he said of the song: "It's really happy.
 It's that feeling of not really giving a fuck and enjoying life to the fullest".
 The song has been described as "a perfect reintroduction, a crisp Eighties-inspired bop primed for all your dance-floor needs" and "fit in perfectly with the material already written for the band's return".
 Four days later, Kygo was interviewed by people People, in which he shared his thoughts about collaborating with Jonas on the song and DNCE's reunion: "I only met Joe briefly at a festival a couple of years ago, but he's a super nice guy" and "Joe recorded vocals and it just sounded amazing", adding that "I feel like we're all just very excited about this song, and obviously it's very cool to be part of their comeback".
 On 12 February 2022, Kygo brought DNCE out for his performance at the Sports Illustrated The Party x Palm Tree Crew in Century Park for the Super Bowl LVI weekend show that day, in which they collectively performed the song live for the first time.
 The official music video was also shot during that week.
 Kygo has also been reported to be working with DNCE on the band's upcoming second studio album.